Mr Mark Grant

 Professional Profile

-Mark returned to New Zealand in 2017 to complete dedicated Bariatric Surgery training at Waitematā DHB, where he performed both primary and revisional bariatric procedures.
-He is now appointed as an Upper Gastrointestinal and Bariatric Surgeon at Te Whatu Ora Southern.
+In 2017, Mark returned to New Zealand to complete dedicated Bariatric Surgery training at Waitematā DHB, gaining extensive experience in gastric sleeve, gastric bypass, and revisional bariatric procedures.

 Interests